 The Human Factor: How Bad Attitudes and Behaviors Can Destroy Even the Strongest Business

-A local auto parts store recently shut its doors in our town for good.
-The inventory was solid, the location convenient, and the demand for car parts in our area never really goes away.
-Sure, the economy killed lots of local repair shops.
-This just forced people to work on their own cars.
-The business was still there, but the knowledge wasn’t.
+A local store recently shut its doors for good.
+The inventory was solid, the location convenient, and the demand for the items it sold never goes away.
+Sure, the economy kills lots of businesses.
+In this case the demand for what they sold was still there, but the knowledge wasn’t.
 Customers that once relied on shops to fix their cars had to do it themselves.
 Then what killed it?
 Not Amazon, not big-box competitors, and not the economy.
 It was the people working in the store—their attitudes, their behaviors, and their complete detachment from the idea that customers are the reason the business exists.

 This isn’t unique.
 Businesses die every day not from poor strategy or bad products, but from the slow poison of human toxicity.
 Here’s how it happens.